 Introduction

 When working with fractions, ratios, or measurements, it is common to encounter mixed numbers such as 3 3/4.
-Converting these numbers into a decimal form is a foundational skill in mathematics, useful for everything from kitchen recipes to engineering calculations.
+In practice, converting these numbers into a decimal form is a foundational skill in mathematics, useful for everything from kitchen recipes to engineering calculations.
 This article will walk you through the process of turning 3 3/4 into a decimal, explain why this conversion matters, and dispel common pitfalls that often confuse learners.
 By the end, you’ll not only know how to perform the conversion but also understand the underlying concepts that make it both reliable and intuitive.

 Detailed Explanation